 The Incentives Behind Public And Private Offerings In The U.S. And Brazil - November 20, 2019 | New York, NY

-Millstein Center and CLS Brazil are delighted to host a panel discussion on “The Incentives Behind Public and Private Offerings in the U.S. and Brazil” on Wednesday, November 20th from 6:30-8pm at Columbia Law School's Jerome Greene Hall (435 West 116th Street), Room 107.
+The Millstein Center and CLS Brazil hosted a panel discussion on “The Incentives Behind Public and Private Offerings in the U.S. and Brazil” on Wednesday, November 20th from 6:30-8pm at Columbia Law School's Jerome Greene Hall (435 West 116th Street), Room 107.

 - Professor Eric Talley: Isidor and Seville Sulzbacher Professor of Law; Co-Director, Millstein Center